Guess what. You are not dating (or will not be dating) a perfect person. Like you, the person you are dating is a continual work in progress.

 This is a go-to list for you to keep.
 Do you see any of these behaviors in the person you are dating?
 Let your team have this list too and allow them to speak honestly to you.
 Then you in turn truly hear what your team is saying to you.

-My love for a lifetime for 19 years now is not a match anyone would have made on paper.
+My love for a lifetime for over 20 years now is not a match anyone would have made on paper.
 We are both still amazed that we ended up together—and can be so happy.
 He had lots of yellow lights.
 Lots.
 Yet it was my team who noticed the good qualities in him.
 They are the ones who encouraged me to look twice.
 And thrice.
 And for a tenth time.
 Soon I was able to see these traits too.
 I truly had my team cheering for me to move in the direction of John.

 Not all such stories have happy endings–yet.
 Your current relationship may need to come to an end because these traits are not in play in his/her life.
 Make the brave decision to end this relationship.
 Because you don’t want to be annoyed from here to eternity because of “excused” some bad behaviors early in your relationship.
 Heal.
 And then try again.
 Try again with our brave dating practices and you will get that happy ending.